 6. Lake Sunapee

-Lake Sunapee is the state’s sixth-largest lake, straddling both Sullivan and Merrimack Counties in the western part of New Hampshire.
-This glacial lake has 4,136 acres (16.74 km2) and is home to three of New Hampshire’s five lighthouses.
+Lake Sunapee is the state’s sixth-largest lake, straddling both Sullivan and Merrimack counties in the western part of New Hampshire.
+This glacial lake has 4,136 acres (16.74 square kilometers) and is home to three of New Hampshire’s five lighthouses.
 Lake Sunapee has a rustic vibe, making it an ideal location for hiking.
 Hiking routes abound at Mt.
 Sunapee State Park, and the Newbury Trail in Newbury offers breathtaking views.

 If you enjoy fishing, Lake Sunapee provides the opportunity to catch smallmouth bass, lake trout, salmon, or pickerel.
 Over the years, Lake Sunapee gained a solid reputation as a fishing hotspot.
 The water is crystal clear, and visibility is excellent during the summer months.
 The Lake Sunapee Region is well-known for its diverse biodiversity.
 Bears, deer, moose, coyotes, turkeys, and foxes are widespread sights in backyards and highways.